mp3il/bluesnap-ios/README.md

 The Standard Checkout Flow allows you to get up and running quickly with our pre-built checkout UI, enabling you to accept credit cards, Apple Pay, and PayPal payments in your app.
  Some of the capabilities include:
 * Specifying required user info, such as email or billing address.
-* Specifying an existing/returning shopper, so we can pre-populate all the details and allow selecting from existing payment methods.
 * Pre-populating checkout page.
+* Specifying a returning user so BlueSnap can pre-populate checkout screen with their payment and shipping/billing info.
 * Launching checkout UI with simple start function.

 To see an image of the Standard Checkout Flow, click [here](https://developers.bluesnap.com/v8976-Basics/docs/ios-sdk#standard-checkout-flow).